AlejandroGomezFrieiro/alejandrogomezfrieiro.github.io/content/crosspost.md

 test: test
 ---

 2025 is my writing year.
-That is a decision I made, and why I started my [[Digital garden]].
+That is a decision I made, and why I started my [[digital garden]].
 Part of this resolution comes as a way to find an alternative to company-owned social media, and part of it comes from a pure desire to dump my thoughts into text.